ray-dorai/armyourmind/README.md

 # What this is

-Arm Your Mind is a project dedicated to providing a common language for the principles of conflict, all the way from the individual to the strategic context.
+Arm Your Mind is a project dedicated to providing a common language for forms in conflict, all the way from the individual to the strategic context.

 > In strategy it is important to see distant things as if they were close and to take a distanced view of close things.